crownstone/website/business/07-energy-monitoring.md

 <p>&nbsp;</p>

-*Crownstones form a **bluetooth mesh** and can broadcast **energy data** towards a hub where it can be collected.
-This energy data includes: current, voltage, power and power factor.*
+Crownstones form a **Bluetooth mesh** and can broadcast **energy data** towards a hub where it can be collected.
+This energy data includes current, voltage, power, and power factor.

 {% include snippets/two-cols-text-img-end img='/images/energy-monitoring/ble-mesh.png' img-alt='bluetooth mesh' %}